 Science

-- Teachers should be sure that the questions are kept simple for younger students.
+- Keep the questions simple for younger students.

-- Use their information to create a product (e.g., research paper, brochure, or PowerPoint presentation).
+- Have students use their information to create a product (e.g., research paper, brochure, or PowerPoint presentation).

 See the research that supports this strategy